Çorlu: Economy

 With more than 300 factories, Çorlu is a major textile-producing town, with Levi's and Mavi Jeans being among the companies that have factories here as well as large outlet centers intended to attract consumers from all over Thrace and Istanbul (Levi's closed its Çorlu factory in August 2014).

 Çorlu also produces foodstuffs and soft drinks like Coca-Cola, and Unilever products like Algida ice-cream and Calvé condiments.
 As of 2009, Hewlett-Packard and Foxconn Group have formed a joint venture to build a large factory and production complex that will enable the two companies to use Çorlu, and Turkey in general, as the hub of their production activities for Eastern Europe and the Middle East.

+Education

+Tekirdağ Namık Kemal University operates the Çorlu Faculty of Engineering and Çorlu Vocational School in the district.

+The Çorlu Faculty of Engineering was established in 1992 as part of Trakya University and began admitting students in the 1993–94 academic year.
+It later became part of Namık Kemal University following the university's establishment in 2006.
+The faculty includes departments in fields such as computer, biomedical, environmental, electrical and electronics, industrial, civil, mechanical and textile engineering.

+Çorlu Vocational School was established in 1987 under Trakya University and became affiliated with Namık Kemal University in 2006.
+It offers vocational programs in areas including environmental technologies, electronics, food technology, machinery, automotive technology, accounting, marketing, textile technology, civil aviation management and business administration.

 Composition

 There are 26 neighbourhoods in Çorlu District: